A pdf version of this policy can be found here

 6.1 Planning of location and access

-Guideline: Space allowance should consider the library's requirements and comply with relevant Australian Standards.
-Initial choice of the site for the library should allow for reasonable expansion.
+Guideline: Physical and online space allowance should consider the library's requirements and comply with relevant Australian Standards.

 - staff work-space